txping/AEGD/README.md

 ```python3
 python cifar.py --dataset cifar100 --model squeezenet --optim AEGDW --lr 0.9
 ```
-The checkpoints will be saved in the `checkpoint` folder and the data points of the learning curve will be save in the `curve` folder.
+The checkpoints will be saved in the `checkpoint` folder and the data points of the learning curve will be saved in the `curve` folder.

 ## License